sharonkim09/react-employee-app/README.md

 ## Credits

 API used: Random User Generator https://randomuser.me/

 The instructions were provided to me by GT Full Stack Coding Program.

 ## License

 MIT License

-Copyright (c) [2020] [Sharon Kim]
+Copyright (c) [2020][sharon kim]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal